arbor-sim/arbor/doc/co_labels.rst

 .. label:: (sum lhs:locset rhs:locset [...locset])

     Multiset summation of two locsets, such that ``(sum lhs rhs) = A + B``, where A and B are multisets of locations.
-    This is equivalent to contactenating the two lists, and the length of the result is the sum of the lenghts of the inputs.
+    This is equivalent to concatenating the two lists, and the length of the result is the sum of the lengths of the inputs.
 For example:

     .. code-block:: lisp